 We can take a task, a process or even some relationship situation.
 Analyse what has happened: it is important to involve all the interested team members and observe from the different perspectives.
 Any analysis should lead to conclusions: “What went wrong?”, “What went right?”, “What are the losses and benefits?”.
 Finally, it should be turned in some actionable decision: “What can we improve?”, “How do we need to act next time?” etc.

-Now you know what to work on.
+Now you have a clearer direction on what to focus.
 It is also a good practice to ask your team mates, what they want to discuss during the retrospective meetings.
 In time, they will take an initiative and will share the topics of discussion during the sprint by adding them to the meeting agenda.

 Each chosen retrospective subject may be worked out through one or multiple activities.
 Each activity may be more or less interactive: from narrative reports about team or company successes, news “from outside” and so on, to the gamification and team building activities.
 Check-in activities are worth special attention – they allow to tune up the team for further discussion and tune yourself to the team mood, which will allow to modify a retrospective meeting on the fly to better fit the current situation.